Leadership review

+History

-Traditionally in most Canadian political parties, there was no mechanism for a political party to forcibly remove an incumbent leader.
+Traditionally, in most Canadian political parties, there was no mechanism for a political party to forcibly remove an incumbent leader.
 This changed in the late 1960s as a result of a grassroots revolt within the Progressive Conservative Party of Canada against the leadership of John G. Diefenbaker after leading the party to two successive electoral defeats.
 Party president Dalton Camp agitated for the right of the party to hold a leadership review.
-Camp called for such a review and, in 1966, ran for re-election as party president declaring that if he was returned to the position, he would call a leadership convention for 1967.
-He won an important endorsement from Allan S. Blott, the President of Saskatchewan's Progressive Conservative Student Federation, the core of Diefenbaker's political base.
-At the time, Blott was married to Catherine "Kit" Sampson, the Progressive Conservative Party of Canada's National Youth Director.
-With strong youth support, Camp was handily re-elected and the party passed a motion to hold a leadership convention by the end of 1967.
-In January 1967, Diefenbaker asked the party executive to call a leadership convention "at the earliest possible date".
+In 1966, Camp ran for re-election as party president declaring that if he was returned to the position, he would call a leadership convention for 1967.
+Camp was handily re-elected, and the party passed a motion to hold a leadership convention by the end of 1967.
+In January 1967, Diefenbaker acquiesced and asked the party executive to call a leadership convention "at the earliest possible date".
 Diefenbaker stood as a candidate in the September 1967 convention and was defeated by Robert Stanfield.
 Subsequently, the Progressive Conservatives instituted a constitutional requirement that a leadership review be held at every party convention.

 In January 1983, Progressive Conservative leader Joe Clark voluntarily called the leadership election for later that year after winning the support of only 66.9% of delegates at a leadership review.
 He ran in the election but was defeated by Brian Mulroney.
 Subsequently, the party altered its rules so that a mandatory leadership review would only occur at the first convention following a general election rather than at every convention.
-Since 1983, 66% has been considered an informal benchmark for leaders to surpass in order to avoid calling a leadership election.
+Since then, 66% has been considered an informal benchmark for leaders to surpass in order to avoid calling a leadership election.

-The Liberal Party of Canada adopted a similar leadership review mechanism.
+The Liberal Party of Canada has a similar provision for leadership reviews.
+A review scheduled for 2002 became the focal point in Paul Martin's efforts to unseat sitting prime minister Jean Chrétien; Chrétien was forced to step down once it became evident that he would lose the review.
+The Liberals, like the Conservatives, currently only mandate a review following an election loss.

-The New Democratic Party had used a system in which the leader ran for re-election at every convention however, no federal NDP leader had ever faced a serious challenge under this system which usually resulted in the incumbent leader being acclaimed.
-After instituting a one member, one vote leadership election system in 2003, the NDP also adopted the leadership review mechanism used by other parties.
-At such a vote held on April 10, 2016 at the NDP's federal convention held in Edmonton, Alberta, incumbent leader Thomas Mulcair lost a leadership review vote when only 48% of delegates supported his continued leadership.
+The New Democratic Party had used a system in which the leader ran for re-election at every convention; however, no federal NDP leader had ever faced a serious challenge under this system and was usually acclaimed.
+After instituting a one member, one vote leadership election system in 2003, the NDP also adopted the leadership review mechanism.
+At such a vote held on April 10, 2016 at the NDP's federal convention in Edmonton, incumbent leader Thomas Mulcair lost a leadership review vote when only 48% of delegates supported his continued leadership.

+The Conservatives have also adopted a mechanism, provided by the Reform Act, where the parliamentary caucus can vote to remove a party leader; these are also referred to as leadership reviews.
+In February 2022, a Reform Act leadership review resulted in the ouster of Erin O'Toole.